Saving for college at the last minute

 Don’t compromise your future

 You may be tempted to dip into your retirement accounts to help cover the costs of higher education, but doing so might result in you paying additional taxes on that money.
 Plus, you deplete those accounts’ long-term growth potential.
-Try to continue funding your retirement accounts even as you help your child pay for higher education.
-Remember, there are options to help pay for college, but only you can fund your retirement.
+Try to continue funding your retirement accounts even as you help your child pay for higher education, so you’re both better prepared for the future.

 Merrill Edge® is available through Merrill Lynch, Pierce, Fenner & Smith Incorporated (MLPF&S), and consists of the Merrill Edge Advisory Center (investment guidance) and self-directed online investing.